rayoptics.parax.paraxialdesign module

 build_lens()[source]

-Construct a diagram using nodes, a list of diagram vertices.
+Construct a diagram using dgm_list, a list of diagram vertices.

 parax_to_nodes(type_sel)[source]